phetsims/perennial/js/build-server/README.md

 - `email` - optional parameter, used to send success/failure notifications
 - `translatorId` - optional parameter for production/rc deploys, required for translation deploys from rosetta to add the user's credit to the website.

+## Using the ox-dev (phet-server-dev) Build Server for Testing

+- Put `"productionServerURL": "https://ox-dev.colorado.edu"` in build-local.json (to point to the dev server)
+- Do deploys as normal

 ## What the Build Server Does